ncsa/ncsa_system_documentation/docs/source/help.rst

 These services can help with things like optimizing and modernizing existing code, visual data analysis, finding research solutions to complex questions, and much more!
 For more details, visit `Illinois Computes - Find Support <https://computes.illinois.edu/support/>`_.

 Illinois Computes requests are submitted through the `NCSA XRAS portal <https://xras-submit.ncsa.illinois.edu/>`_.
-After you log in with your NCSA username and password, select **Start a New Illinois Computes Program Submission** and select **NCSA Consulting Services** as the resource in the form.
+After you log in with your NCSA username and password, select **Start a New Illinois Computes Program Submission** and then select **NCSA Consulting Services** as the resource in the form.

 |